riffomonas/RR_R25_2014/research_plan.md

 notebook for the microbiome analyst.
 Put simply, these tools enable one to do as Knuth suggested: blend executable code within documentation.

-Albeit on a limited scale, the literate programming approach has been applied to varying degrees with in the microbiome research community.
-Some researchers, including ourselves, have used it as a way to describe how calculations were performed and figures were generated {e.g.\ Meadow, 2014 #3368;
+Albeit on a limited scale, the literate programming approach has been applied with in the microbiome research community.
+Some researchers, including us, have used it as a way to describe how calculations were performed and figures were generated {e.g.\Meadow, 2014 #3368;
 Ding, 2014 #3310; Howe, 2014 #3423}.
-Others, also including ourselves, have used
+Others, also including us, have used
 the approach to write entire books and papers in which methods and results are imbedded directly into the text, tables, and figures {e.g. \Baxter, 2014 #3371;
 Xie, #3360; Gandrud,  #3443}.
 The goal of the current proposal is to develop a